Jonathan’s Landing Golf Club (The Match)

 Courtesy of Patrick Koenig (@pjkoenig)

-Formerly a 1989 Arthur Hills–designed course, The Match at Jonathan’s Landing Golf Club (Old Trail), redesigned by Gil Hanse and Jim Wagner, strays from the typical South Florida–style golf course.
+Formerly a 1989 Arthur Hills–designed course, The Match at Jonathan’s Landing Golf Club (Old Trail), transformed by Gil Hanse and Jim Wagner, strays from the typical South Florida–style golf course.

 “It really is different because the course doesn’t have any houses in between the holes, which you would normally find on a South Florida course,” said Jared Werner, Head Golf Professional at Jonathan’s Landing Golf Club.